cjstoddard/Clockworkpi-uConsole/README.md

 Edit 2: I was asked what I did about the weak wifi signal.
 All I did was add a strip of thick double sided tape between the antenna and the chasis.
 This lifted it up a bit and got it off the metal, which increased the signal from about 30% to 50%.

 Edit 2a: If the tape does not work for you, then you will probably need to get an external antenna.
 There are several ways to mount it.
-The least destructive is to #D print a replacement for the left side pllate with a hole for the antenna.
+The least destructive is to 3D print a replacement for the left side pllate with a hole for the antenna.
 Below is the antenna I purchased, I have also uploaded the stl file so you can print it yourself.

 https://www.amazon.com/gp/product/B08T63H83S/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1